 Where can I exchange rolled coins for cash?

 Some banks claim the machines cost more to support than the value provided to customers.
-The following don’t have coin-counting machines, but most accept rolled coins for cash:
+The following banks don’t provide coin-counting machines but will accept rolled coins for cash.
+You will, however, need to count and roll the coins yourself, or use your coin counter.

 - Bank of America